KDE/knewstuff/README.md

         PURPOSE "Required to Get Hot New Stuff for my applicaton" TYPE RUNTIME)

+When installing your knsrc configuration file, you should install it into the location where KNewStuffCore expects it to be found.
+Do this by using the CMake variable KDE_INSTALL_KNSRCDIR as provided by the KNewStuffCore module.
+You can also handle this yourself, which means you will need to feed Engine::init() the full path to the knsrc file.

 ## Which module should you use?

 When building applications designed to fit in with other classic, widget based